cuiyongbo/hello-world/my_wiki/computer_glossary/linux_filesystem_hierarchy.rst

    :file:`/proc`
       Virtual filesystem providing process and kernel information as files.
       In Linux, corresponds to a procfs mount.
-Generally automatically generated and populated by the system, on the fly.
+Generally automatically generated and populated by the system, on the fly. for further information, see :manpage:`proc(5).`

    :file:`/root`
       Home directory for the root user.